anassereldine/MirroringTool/README.md

 - You can delete the AccountMirror__c Object and custom metadata entries/Class/Triggers after deploying.
 Those were given for as an example.

+- For the moment, the main function U001_SObjectUtils.getMirroredSObject, can take one SObject.
+All fields to mirror should be included in this parameter.
+If the context call for this method is a trigger, by default, fields are populated in the Trigger.new.

 # Mirroring App TODO.
 - Test class: No test class were given. test class should be done to test your trigger logic on your own objects.